Fairfield Township, Essex County, New Jersey: Government

 Fairfield Township operates within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Small Municipality plan C form of New Jersey government, as implemented as of January 1, 1962, based on direct petition.
 The township is one of 18 municipalities (of the 564) statewide that use this form of government, which is available to municipalities with less than 12,000 residents at the time of adoption.
 The governing body is comprised of the Mayor and the four-member Township Council.
-Members are elected at-large in partisan elections in a three-year cycle, with two council seats up for vote in each of the first two years of the cycle and the mayoral seat up in the third year.
+Members are elected to three-year terms of office at-large in partisan elections in a three-year cycle, with two council seats up for vote in each of the first two years of the cycle and the mayoral seat up in the third year.
 The Mayor exercises executive power of the municipality, appoints department heads with Council approval, prepares the annual budget and has veto over ordinances subject to override by 2/3 of all members of Council.
 The Council exercises legislative power of municipality and approves appointment of department heads.

-As of 2025, members of the Fairfield Township Council are Mayor William Galese (R, appointed to serve an unexpired term ending December 31, 2024), Council President Michael B. McGlynn (R, 2025), Peter Campisi (R, 2023; appointed to serve an unexpired term), Joseph Cifelli (R, 2025) and John LaForgia (R, 2023).
+As of 2025, members of the Fairfield Township Council are Mayor William Galese (R, term ends December 31, 2027), Council President Peter Campisi (R, 2026), Joseph Cifelli (R, 2025), John LaForgia (R, 2026) and Michael B. McGlynn (R, 2025).

 In January 2023, councilmember William Galese was appointed as mayor to fill the seat expiring in December 2024 that had been held by James Gasparini until he resigned to take office as the township's administrator.
 Later that month, Peter Campisi was appointed to fill Galese's vacant council seat expiring in December 2023.

 Federal, state and county representation

-Fairfield is located in the 11th Congressional District and is part of New Jersey's 26th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Fairfield had been in the 27th state legislative district.
+Fairfield is located in the 11th Congressional District and is part of New Jersey's 40th state legislative district.